patriciahma/Data-Clean-Project/codebook.md

 ##Files Available in this Repository

 * run_analysis – code used for transform the data
-* codebook – file describing variables and data
+* codebook – file describing variables, transformations and data (this file)
-* readme – this file
+* readme – basic information about the repository and project

 ## List of Data Used: